Snövit Hedstierna: Subject matters

-Notable Exhibitions
+Notable exhibitions

+In 2009, she founded the Pony Sugar studio, project gallery and art society, located in Gotlandsgatan, Stockholm.

-Between 2014-2016 she conducted the three years long research project An Issue of Structure, in which she compared The World Economic Forum's “Global Gender Gap Report” and the FRA-report with in-depth interviews from 250 female/queer/ transgender/gender fluid people, to shed light on personal experiences of gender and gender affiliations in the Nordic countries.
-The work resulted in several installations in so called "episodes" that the artist have been exhibiting between 2016-2017 around the Nordic Countries.
+Between 2014 and 2016 Hedstierna conducted the three years long research project An Issue of Structure, in which she compared The World Economic Forum's "Global Gender Gap Report" and the FRA-report with in-depth interviews from 250 female/queer/ transgender/gender fluid people, to shed light on personal experiences of gender and gender affiliations in the Nordic countries.
+The work resulted in several installations in so called "episodes" that the artists exhibited between 2016 and 2017 around the Nordic Countries.

 During mid September 2015 she exhibited in Los Angeles alongside artists such as Kim Gordon, Kathleen Hanna and Barbara Kruger as she participated in Jessie Askinazi and Rose McGowan's Yes All Women art show, named after the #YesAllWomen hashtag.
 Hedstierna contributed with photography and also with the epic performance You Are Not Alone which got reviewed as "bare and gutting".

 During 2018 she again participated in Manifesta12 in Palermo by showing the piece Achievement of falling at the collateral event Politics of Dissonance.
-During 2018 the artist is working on the production of four new feature films within the speculative dystopian sci-fi genre, accompanied by a VR-movie to be released in September 2018.
+During 2018 the artist worked on the production of four new feature films within the speculative dystopian sci-fi genre, accompanied by a VR-movie released in September 2018.

-Earlier exhibitions include Manifesta12 Politics of dissonance, Norrtälje Konsthall, Mengi (Reykjavik), Malmö Konsthall, Skövde Konsthall, Göteborgs Konsthall, Strömstad Konsthall, Göteborg International Biennal for Contemporary Art, and Norrtälje Konsthall.
+Earlier exhibitions include Manifesta12 Politics of dissonance, Norrtälje Konsthall, Mengi (Reykjavík), Malmö Konsthall, Skövde Konsthall, Göteborgs Konsthall, Strömstad Konsthall, Gothenburg International Biennal for Contemporary Art, and Norrtälje Konsthall.

 Activism

 In 2017, the Swedish art magazine Konstnären published an open statement by the artist about her experiences of sexual assault within the art world, which evoked a larger debate.
 She has since been an active participant in the #metoo movement, focussing mainly on her experience within the Scandinavian art scene.
-She participated in several talks and debates in both Norway, Sweden and Denmark during 2017-2018.
+She participated in several talks and debates in both Norway, Sweden and Denmark during 2017–2018.